Automating-GIS-processes/site/docs/lessons/lesson-2/vector-data-io.md

 Geopandas can also read data directly from a WFS endpoint, such as, for instance the geodata APIs of [Helsinki Region Infoshare](https://hri.fi).
 Constructing a valid WFS URI (address) is not part of this course (but check, for instance, the properties of a layer added to QGIS).

-The following code loads a population grid of Helsinki.
+The following code loads a population grid of Helsinki from 2022.
 The parameters encoded into the WFS address specify the layer name, a bounding box, and the requested reference system.

 ```{code}